Plumsail/forms-docs/source/designer/controls.rst

 |

 DataTable can be easily submitted to MS Flow and you can use its data as you see fit including creation of HTML tables or SharePoint items.

-*Note: DataTable is available in Forms starting with version 1.0.3*

 .. image:: ../images/designer/controls/DataTable.png
    :alt: DataTable